 - Pause for a while before you return to the initial position.

-The clamshell exercise helps in balancing the muscular effort between the outer and the inner thighs.
+The clamshell exercise helps balance the muscular effort between the outer and the inner thighs.
 Also, it helps optimizes the strength of the pelvic floor.
-Creating a balance in your hip and leg muscles will help in the prevention of injury.
+Creating a balance in your hip and leg muscles will help prevent injury.
 Other core exercises that provide balance and strength are the superman, bridges, planks, and fire hydrant exercises.

 The Last Word on the Clam Shell Exercise

 The clamshell exercise is a great way to strengthen the pelvic region, and it’s simple enough that anyone can do it.
 All you need is space and about 10 minutes of your time on the floor.

 If you want to see results, do this exercise regularly.
 Have you tried the clamshell exercise?
 Let us know how it went in the comments!